mborgerson/wiki-export/wiki/Main_Page.md

 about technical details about those platforms, but also how to develop homebrew and emulate them.

+We are not interested in documenting the Xbox 360, Xbox One or any other console at this point.

-If you are interested in helping or discussing this, please come chat with us in \#xqemu on freenode.
+This wiki was started by xqemu (Xbox emulator) authors.
+It will become the place for all remaining Xbox projects to come together.
+If you are interested in helping or discussing this, please come chat with us in
+\#xqemu on freenode.

 ------------------------------------------------------------------------